kiril-pl/Scoreboard/README.md

 Intentionally didn't add validations for the following cases:

 - Providing a match score that is greater than N, where N is a physical limit in the domain.
-- Providing a team name of unreasonably high length.
+- Providing a team name of an unreasonably high length.